How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 Increasing Sales Leads

-When it comes to deciding how a website ranks, Google algorithms focus on the metrics that show your website is delivering a great user experience.
-Original content, lots of traffic, low bounce rates and backlinks from other high-authority websites are all thought to be among the biggest indicators of quality.
-It appears that social share can also have an impact.
+When deciding how a website ranks in search results, Google algorithms focus on metrics that indicate a great user experience.
+Original content, lots of traffic, and backlinks from other high-authority websites are all thought to be among the most significant indicators of quality.

-For the moment, the number of native engagements on your social channels will have no bearing on your overall SEO (search engine optimization) authority.
-However, the frequency with which your website’s blog posts and content are shared on social media might.
-If this measure of quality is out there, and it seems likely that it is, then a high number of social shares could boost your website’s search ranking.
+Social share can also have an impact.
+For the moment, the number of native engagements on your social channels has no bearing on your overall SEO (search engine optimization) authority.
+However, the frequency with which your website’s blog posts and content are shared on social media might be a factor.
+If this measure of quality exists, and it seems likely that it does, then a high number of social shares could boost your website’s search ranking.
 We’ll discuss social SEO in more detail further on.

 The Takeaway